 When creating the note, it is important that the monthly payment be affordable to Barb to minimize the risk of default.
 Equally important is that Joe is protected in the transaction and feels like he has a strong note.
 In addition to receiving a nice down payment, he makes sure that the interest rate is at or above market rates and that he is likely to be around for the full term of the note.
 That protects him in the future and will also give him a better price if he decides to sell the note and purchase money mortgage in the future.
 The attorney or an accountant makes sure that the note note is legal under the Dodd-Frank Act and the SAFE Act if the property is residential.

-Like most things, there are advantages and disadvantages for both the buyer and seller when using owner financing.
+Like most things, there are benefits and disadvantages for both the buyer and seller when using owner financing.
 For the person selling the property (the note holder who will be receiving payments), the advantages are:

 - Steady income

-- There may be tax benefits
+- There may be tax benefits from using owner financing

 - Avoids the expense and hassle of using banks